CuriousGeekyDude/AsteroidSDL3/README.md

 ## How to build

-1) Run the build.bat.
-It will generate the solution automatically.
+1) Run the build-vs2022.bat.
+It will generate a vs2022 solution.
+If you want some other solution then you need to trivially edit this batch file on windows or manually run premake executable on your OS of choice.
 2) Run the generated solution and compile!

 ## Main features
-- Loggin system to register different levels of severity and channels in both the output console of visual studio, a logging file, and the command line.
 - Implemented collision system using the concept of the grid.
 The grid is divided into equal sized rectangles and records which entities reside in that rectangle.
 Only the spheres around the entities in that rectangle are tested against each other for collision.
 The scheme used here is inspired by tiled deferred shading method for registering point lights in tiles.
 - Implemented an event management system using std::function and lambdas in order to register events such as start of animations of explosion and warp, delayed activation and deactivation of collision state of asteroids before spawning and in the middle of the explosion animation etc.
 - Implemented time rewind up to 30 seconds back in time by keeping track of only the important data of each frame in a ring buffer in order to be able to reconstruct the frame again as we go back in time.